 This is an area steeped in history with vast open spaces and soaring skies, matched with a dizzying array of walking and biking trails where you can start your journey of cultural discovery right on the path of Hadrian’s Wall.

-The Granary sits next door with an open plan living space which feels immediately toasty, benefitting from underfloor heating supplied by an efficient ground source heat pump and a wood burning stove.
-The interior is decorated in soft hues and warming tweeds for a contemporary country twist and the well equipped kitchen has that all important wine cooler and a relaxed informal dining space.
+The Granary sits next door with an open plan living space that feels immediately toasty, benefitting from underfloor heating supplied by an efficient ground source heat pump and a wood burning stove.
+The interior is decorated in soft hues and warming tweeds for a contemporary country twist and the well-equipped kitchen has that all-important wine cooler and relaxed informal dining space.
 When the temperature starts to rise, a door leads into the large enclosed lawned garden with plenty of space for children or dogs.

-Upstairs, the two bedrooms with en-suite bedrooms are impeccable and comfortable with high beamed ceilings which add an open, lofty feel.
+Upstairs, the two bedrooms with en suite bathrooms are impeccable and comfortable with high beamed ceilings which add an open, lofty feel.